 There was also debate over whether the IHR amendments should be examined holistically as a package, with Brazil proposing it initially, but later retracting the suggestion.
-The USA objected to this proposal, and the EU also objected to examining amendments as a package, suggesting that each amendment should be examined individually.
-A compromise was eventually reached, where each amendment would be examined individually, with the final outcome of negotiations presented as a package.
+The USA objected to this proposal, and the EU also objected to examining amendments as a package, suggesting that each amendment should be examined individually. А compromise was eventually reached, where would each amendment be examined individually, with the final outcome of negotiations presented as a package.